Buck Owens: Career peak

-Owens and the Buckaroos performed at the White House for President Lyndon Johnson in 1968, which was later released as a live album.
+Owens and the Buckaroos performed at the White House for President Lyndon B. Johnson in 1968, which was later released as a live album.

 Between 1968 and 1969, pedal steel guitar player Tom Brumley and drummer Willie Cantu left the band, replaced by JayDee Maness and Jerry Wiggins.
 Owens and the Buckaroos had two songs reach No. 1 on the country music charts in 1969, "Tall Dark Stranger" and "Who's Gonna Mow Your Grass".
 In 1969, they recorded a live album, Live in London, where they premiered their rock song "A Happening In London Town" and their version of Chuck Berry's song "Johnny B. Goode".

 During this time Hee Haw, starring Owens and the Buckaroos, was at its height of popularity.
 The series, originally envisioned as a country music's version of Rowan & Martin's Laugh-In, went on to run in various incarnations for 231 episodes over 24 seasons.
 Creedence Clearwater Revival mentioned Owens by name in their 1970 single "Lookin' Out My Back Door".

 Also between 1968 and 1970, Owens made guest appearances on top TV variety programs, including The Dean Martin Show, The Ed Sullivan Show, The Jackie Gleason Show and seven times on The Jimmy Dean Show.

 In the early 1970s, Owens and the Buckaroos enjoyed a string of hit duets with his protege Susan Raye, who subsequently became a popular solo artist with Owens as her producer.

 In 1971, the Buckaroos' bass guitarist Doyle Holly left the band to pursue a solo career.
 Holly was known for his booming deep voice on solo ballads.
 His departure was a setback to the band, as Doyle had received the Bass Player of the Year award from the Academy of Country Music the year before and served as co-lead vocalist (along with Don Rich) of the Buckaroos.
 Holly went on to record two solo records in the early 1970s, both were top 20 hits.

 Owens and Rich were the only members left of the original band, and in the 1970s they struggled to top the country music charts.
 However, the popularity of Hee Haw was allowing them to enjoy large crowds at indoor arenas.